The spherical symmetry Black hole collapse in expanding universe: LTB metric

 Here dot and prime denote partial derivatives with respect to the parameters $t$ and $r$ respectively.
 The angular distance $R$, depending on the value of $f$, is given by

 for $f < 0$, and

 for $f = 0$, and

 for $f > 0$.\\ The metric is covariant under the rescaling $r\rightarrow\tilde{r}(r)$.
 Therefore, one can fix one of the three free functions of the metric, i.e. $t_{n}(r)$, $f(r)$, and $M(r)$.
 One can shows that $M(r)$ represents the mass accumulation in a 2-sphere with radius $r$, more precisely, the Misner-Sharp mass \cite{manmass}.\\ There are two generic singularities of this metric: the big bang and big crunch singularity (shell focusing singularity) at $R(t,r)=0$, and the shell crossing one at $R'(t,r)=0$.
 However, if $\frac{M'}{R^{2}R'}$ and $\frac{M}{R^{3}}$ is finite at $R=0$ then there is no shell focusing singularity.
 Similarity, if $\frac{M'}{R'}$ is finite at $R'=0$ then there is no shell crossing singularity.
 In addition, to get rid of the unnecessary complications of the shell focusing singularity, corresponding to a non-simultaneous big bang singularity, we will assume $t_{n}(r)=0$.
-This will enable us to concentrate on the behavior of the collapse of an overdense region in an expanding universe without interfering with the complexity of the inherent bang singularity of the metric{\cite{man}.\\ Before discussing about the horizon properties for LTB metric, we needs to know short summary of dynamical horizon.
-A \emph{marginally trapped tube} T (MTT) is a hypersurface in a 4-dimensional spacetime that is foliated by two-surfaces $S$, called \emph{marginally trapped surfaces}, such that $\theta_{(n)}|_{T} < 0$ and $\theta_{(\ell)}|_{T} = 0$.
-MTTs have no restriction on their signature, which is allowed to vary over the hypersurface.
-This is a generalization of the familiar concept of the apparent horizon {\cite{ashtekar02}.
-If a MTT is everywhere spacelike it is referred to as a \emph{dynamical horizon}.
-If it is everywhere timelike it is called a timelike membrane (TLM).
-In case it is everywhere null and non-expanding then we have an \emph{isolated horizon}. \begin{prop} There exists a marginally trapped tube for dust cosmological BH. \end{prop} As we know any dynamical BH has collapsing region ($\dot{R}<0$).
+This will enable us to concentrate on the behavior of the collapse of an overdense region in an expanding universe without interfering with the complexity of the inherent bang singularity of the metric \cite{man}.\\

+\begin{prop} There exists a marginally trapped tube for dust cosmological BH. \end{prop} As we know any dynamical BH has collapsing region ($\dot{R}<0$).
 If we calculate the expansion for ingoing and outgoing null geodesic then we get, $\theta_{(\ell)}\propto(1-\frac{\sqrt{\frac{2M}{R}+f}}{\sqrt{1+f}})$, $\theta_{(n)}\propto(-1-\frac{\sqrt{\frac{2M}{R}+f}}{\sqrt{1+f}})<0$.
 Hence, we see in collapsing region, the expansion for null outgoing geodesic changes its sign from negative to positive at $R = 2M$ as we go to larger $R$ and ingoing null geodesics expansion is negative everywhere.
 Therefore, the 3-manifold $R = 2M$ is a \emph{marginally trapped tube} (MTT).

 Now we prove that, there is MTT between singularity line ($R=0$,$\eta=2\pi$) and $\dot{R}=0,\eta=\pi$ (boundary between collapsing and expanding region).
 It can be seen from (\ref{ltbe1}) that we have $R>2M$ on $\dot{R}=0$ (it is sufficient to put $f>-1$ and $\eta=\pi$).
 We know that at the singularity (R=0) the Misner-Sharp mass in non zero $M(r=r_s)=M_{s}>R_s=0$, so if we look at the $R$ and $2M$ values at $R$ plane, there is a $R_0$ between $R=0$ and $\dot{R}=0$ that $R_0=2M$ so we have the apparent horizon.
 This MTT can be spacelike, timelike or null surface.\\